Attorney for Commercial Drivers (CDL)

 When a CDL Driver is Arrested for DUI

-Pursuant to Florida Statute Section 322.64, a notice of commercial driver’s license privilege disqualification is to be issued only to person:
+Under Florida Statute Section 322.64, a notice of commercial driver’s license privilege disqualification will be issued to a person:

-- who holds a commercial driver license and who operates a non-commercial motor vehicle with a 0.08 or higher blood or breath alcohol concentration (BAC) and was issued a citation for a DUI violation.
+- who holds a commercial driver’s license and operates a non-commercial motor vehicle with a 0.08 or higher blood or breath alcohol concentration (BAC) and was issued a citation for a DUI violation.

 In those cases, the arresting officer is told to file three documents with the hearing offices of the Department of Highway Safety and Motor Vehicles, Division of Driver Licenses, and Bureau of Administrative Reviews:

-- The hearing officer’s copy of disqualification notice (HSMV 78005);
+- The hearing officer’s copy of the disqualification notice (HSMV 78005);

-- Refusal to submit to a breath, blood or urine test affidavit; and
+- The refusal to submit to a breath, blood, or urine test affidavit; and

 In these cases involving a refusal to submit to chemical testing, the issue at the formal review hearing is whether: